E. Belle Jackson

-E. Belle Mitchell Jackson (December 31, 1848 – October 6, 1942) was an American educator, activist, small business owner, and abolitionist from Danville, Kentucky.
-Mitchell was one of the founders of the Colored Orphans Industrial Home in Lexington, Kentucky.
+Eliza Isabelle Mitchell Jackson (née Eliza Isabelle Mitchell; December 31, 1848 – October 6, 1942) commonly known as E. Belle Jackson, was an American educator, activist, small business owner, and abolitionist from Kentucky.
+Jackson was one of the founders of the Colored Orphans Industrial Home in Lexington, Kentucky.

 Early life and education

 Eliza Isabelle (Belle) Mitchell was born on December 31, 1848, in Perryville, Kentucky to Monroe and Mary Mitchell.
 Her father was a carpenter.
 Her parents were former slaves who bought their own freedom before her birth.
-Prior to her early teaching positions, she attended private school in Danville, KY and Xenia, Ohio.
+Prior to her early teaching positions, she attended private school in Danville, Kentucky and Xenia, Ohio.
 Later, she completed her education at Berea College.

-Mitchell met Rev. John Gregg Fee, an American Missionary Association (AMA) minister and abolitionist, in fall 1865 at her church in Danville.
-Fee hired Mitchell for her first teaching position as the first African American teacher at Camp Nelson.
+Jackson met Rev. John Gregg Fee, an American Missionary Association (AMA) minister and abolitionist, in fall 1865 at her church in Danville.
+Fee hired Jackson for her first teaching position as the first African American teacher at Camp Nelson.